• Skip to primary navigation

 Spirulina - Vegan protein

-Spirulina has a high percentage of proteins.
-In fact, it contains up to 70 percent proteins.
-Furthermore, for every 100 grams you consume spirulina, there is about 16 g. of protein which puts this supplement at the top protein source and at the top of the protein-rich foods list.
+Spirulina has a high protein content.
+It contains up to 70 percent protein.
+Furthermore, for every 100 grams you consume spirulina, there is about 16 g of protein, which puts this supplement at the top protein source and at the top of the protein-rich foods list.

 Spirulina protein is among the purest protein supplements available today because it does not contain fats, carbohydrates, sugars, fiber, lactose, or cholesterol.